 Passage East stands at the head of Waterford Harbour, where a spit of sand runs out into the estuary.
 Because of its location, it has long been of strategic importance.
 Ships from early times could sail to the village before the rivers narrowed and were assured of a safe anchorage.
 According to one of our foremost local historians, John Burke “Passage comes from the Latin word for a ferry “Passagium”.
 One of the first references to the name is in the “Registrum de Kilmainham” when mention was made in 1325 of “Passagium”.
 The village was well established by the 14th century.”[i]
 My own research has not found any great insight into where the East came from, it does not show up in local papers until the 1830s.
+Passage was actually a part of Waterford City until 1842.
+It was then ceded back to the county according to historian Matthew Butler*.

 Although there was a castle in the vicinity from the time of the Knights Templer (Crooke) The first fort at Passage East was built circa 1568 by the citizens of Waterford to protect the city.
-According to another local historian of note Jim Hegarty [ii]the fort was built by Spanish prisoners of war and to pay for the maintenance a tax was placed on local fishing boats called the “castle tax” which effectively meant that a portion of their catch, when sold at the fish shambles in the city, was forfeit to the city.
+According to local historian of note Jim Hegarty [ii]the fort was built by Spanish prisoners of war and to pay for the maintenance a tax was placed on local fishing boats called the “castle tax” which effectively meant that a portion of their catch, when sold at the fish shambles in the city, was forfeit to the city.

 John Burke at one of the popular Barony of Gaultier Historical Society summer walks (Hopefully to be returning this year after missing 2020) stated that the function of the fort was “…for the defence of the city and security of boats and ships and the maintenance of good rule and order amongst the fishermen and in order to pay for the upkeep of the fort at Passage which defended the river, all fishing boats had to pay a toll with some of their catch”[iii] McEnery states that “The towers primary purpose was probably to protect merchantmen from privateers”[iv]